-July 2020
+July 2021

-Executive Summary
+1. Executive Summary

-The Agency for Healthcare Research and Quality (AHRO) Quality Indicators[TM] (QIs) were developed specifically to meet the short-term needs for information on healthcare quality using standardized, user-friendly methods and existing sources of administrative data.
-The AHRQ QI program is unique in that it provides free, publicly available software tools that allow users to calculate the AHRQ QI rates based on their own administrative data using a standard personal computer.
+The Agency for Healthcare Research and Quality (AHRQ) Quality Indicators[TM] (QIs) were developed specifically to meet the short-term needs for information on healthcare quality using standardized, user-friendly methods and existing sources of administrative data.
+The AHRO QI program is unique in that it provides free, publicly available software tools that allow users to calculate the AHRQ QI rates based on their own administrative data using a standard personal computer.
 Each version of the QIs is released with software in two different platforms: a SAS® application and a Microsoft Windows® application.
 The SAS QI software was first released in the late 1990s.
 It consists of several modules of SAS code and requires a SAS license to run.
 The Windows-based software, known as WinQI, was first released in 2005.
 It was created to provide an easy-to-use, low-cost option for calculating the QIs that is not dependent on licensed software.
-Developed on Microsoft[®] Visual Studio using C# and .NET, AHRQ WinQI runs on the Windows operating system and requires only freely available software components: AHRQ-produced software, Microsoft .NET (for runtime environment and core software libraries), and Microsoft SQL Server[®] Express (for data storage and manipulation).
-Table 1 lists the differences between SAS QI v2020 and WinQI v2020.
-Both the SAS QI v2020 and WinQI v2020 software are available as 64-bit applications.
-These 64-bit applications are targeted for Windows 8, and Windows 10 operating systems.
+Developed on Microsoft[®] Visual Studio using C# and .NET, AHRO WinOI runs on the Windows operating system and requires only freely available software components: AHRQ-produced software, Microsoft .NET (for runtime environment and core software libraries), and Microsoft SQL Server[®] Express (for data storage and manipulation).
+Table 1 lists the differences between SAS QI v2021 and WinQI v2021.
+Both the SAS QI v2021 and WinQI v2021 software are available as 64-bit applications.
+These 64-bit applications are targeted for Windows 8 and Windows 10 operating systems.

-SAS QI v2020 WinQI v2020 Requires licensed SAS software.
+SAS QI v2021 WinQl v2021 Requires licensed SAS software.
 Requires free downloadable software.
 User can modify the software.
 User is unable to modify the software.
 Data load and error checking are at the discretion of the user.
 Includes data load and error-checking functions.
 User must run a set of programs for each module, and all indicators in a module are displayed in output.
 All indicators may be (but are not required to be) calculated in a single program, and user can select which indicators to output.
 Area-level indicator denominators are adjusted based on the combination of county, age, gender, and race in the numerator (adjustments are generally small [<0.01% in absolute terms]).
 Area-level indicator denominators are not adjusted.
 Area-level reports in SAS QI drop the discharges from the numerator count that have missing or incorrect patient county codes.
 Area-level reports in WinQI include the discharges in the numerator count that have missing or incorrect patient county codes.
-Hospital-level reports in SAS QI drop the discharges from the numerator count that have missing or incorrect hospital IDs.
-Hospital-level reports in WinQI include the discharges in the numerator count that have missing or incorrect hospital IDs.

 Table 1.
-Differences Between SAS QI Version 2020 and WinQI Version v2020
+Differences Between SAS QI v2021 and WinQI v2021